robole/now-showing/README.md

 Unit tests are written with Vitest and can be found in the *test/unit* folder.
 You can run `npm run test` on the command-line to run the tests.

-## Performance and quality review

-The entire app is approximately 23KB gzipped (HTML, CSS, and JS).
-I guess this is a lot smaller than what other websites are shipping!

-I deployed the app to Netlify, and after running [Lighthouse](https://developers.google.com/web/tools/lighthouse/) a few times, these are the **median scores for mobile**:

-- Performance: 90
-- Accessibility: 100
-- Best Practices: 100
-- SEO: 100

 ## Deploy the project

 If you want to deploy this as a public website, keep in mind that **environment variables are used in the build process**.
 So, the TMDB API key could be found by someone who inspects the source code in the browser.